Best Black Friday Deals: Apple, Google, TVs, more - 9to5Toys

 - Nearly every official Apple iPhone case is on sale from $24

+- Every colorway of Apple Powerbeats Pro is on sale at Amazon for $200 (Save $50)

-- Black Friday pricing hits MacBook Air, more with up to $319 off
+- Black Friday pricing hits MacBook Air, 16-inch MacBoo Pro, more up to $319 off

+- Save up to $300 on CarPlay and Android Auto receivers with deals from $200

 - Apple Black Friday movie sale now live from $4

-Note: [Update: More deals added] Black Friday Deal Hub: Apple, Google, TVs, smart home tech, fashion, more - [Update: $300 Target gift card] Google Pixel 4/XL $200 off, 3a $299, more